 ACCESS TO OUTSIDE READERS

 The general qualification is an advanced degree (master's or doctorate) or laurea magistrale in the humanities or affiliation with one of the URBS institutes.
-All prospective readers must complete a Library Access Form and submit a letter of introduction from their home institution (or from another reader or authoritative person in the case of unaffiliated individuals) detailing academic background and current research project.
+All prospective readers must complete a Library Access Form and submit a letter of introduction from their home institution detailing academic background and current research project.
+This letter must be written not by the requestor himself, but by another person (head of the institution, supervisor, else); in the case of unaffiliated individuals by another reader or authoritative person.
 The letter can be submitted via e-mail, regular mail or fax.
 IMPORTANT: Upon submitting your written request, you must wait for a response from us before showing up at the Gate.
 Students in their fifth year (il secondo livello) who are working on a thesis, may ask to consult up to five items uniquely held by the AAR.
 These readers should contact the Library in advance in order to schedule an appointment.
 E-mail: email@example.com or tel.: 06-5846419 or 06-5846418.
 Prior to the arrival of the reader, the library staff will pull the requested items and have them ready in time for the appointment.
 We accept new and renewing readers Mon-Fri 9:30-12:00 and in the afternoons by appointment.
 Applicants who have been approved for a library card, but have not come to the library to collect it within three months, will have to re-apply.
 Any reader who has been absent for 5 years or more (except a returning Fellow of the AAR) will be treated as a new reader and must bring a new letter of introduction.

 A qualified outside reader who is resident in Rome or plans to be here for several months may be issued a one-year reader's card with a photo ID (tessera).
 The one-year card is renewable also within the Mon-Fri 9:30-12:00 schedule if there are no problems.